 - The instruction files are sent to a master server, a management API, or a code repository.

 - The IaC platform follows the developer’s instructions to create and configure the infrastructure.

 With Infrastructure as Code, users don’t need to configure an environment every time they want to develop, test, or deploy software.
 All infrastructure parameters are saved in the form of files called manifests.

-As all code files, manifests are easy to reuse, edit, copy, and share.
-Manifests make building, testing, staging, and deploying infrastructure quicker and consistent.
+As with all code files, manifests are easy to reuse, edit, copy, and share.
+Manifests make building, testing, staging, and deploying infrastructure quicker and more consistent.